Skip to main content

 World Soil Day 2025

-The theme for this year’s World Soil Day "Healthy soils for healthy cities” focuses on the role soils in cities and challenges posed by soil sealing and urbanization
+The theme for this year’s World Soil Day "Healthy soils for healthy cities” highligts the role of soils in cities and challenges posed by soil sealing and urbanization

 World Soil Day (WSD) is an annual held event, endorsed by the Food and Agriculture Organization of the United Nations (FAO) and the United Nations (UN) General Assembly.
 Since 2014, WSD is recognized as an official international day and serves as a worldwide platform for raising awareness and a call to action within the framework of the Global Soil Partnership.
 Find more information here.